 Description

-PLAN: The plan is T-shaped at first-floor level, with a flat roofed single-storey addition to the east.
-The main range is of two storeys with attic; the east wing of two storeys.
-To the centre is a single truncated ridge stack.
+Church House is a building of largely 18th-century origin, built in the Fen Artisan Mannerist style.
+It is constructed of red/brown handmade brick with a plain tile roof.
+The building's plan is T-shaped at first-floor level, with a flat-roofed single-storey addition to the east.
+The main range is two storeys high with an attic; the east wing is of two storeys.
+A single truncated ridge stack stands in the centre of the roof.

-The west elevation has an off-centre door raised two steps above the pavement and set within a brick doorcase in Roman Doric style with a brick pediment.
-To the left of the door is a single, three-light leaded casement to each floor.
-Above the doorcase slightly to the right is a small two-light casement.
-To the north is a small irregular shaped lead-paned window set immediately below and to the west side of the roof apex.
-To the east the later wing is of box frame construction with a single lead-paned casement window to the first floor.
+The west elevation has an off-centre door raised two steps above pavement level and set within a brick doorcase in the Roman Doric style, topped with a brick pediment.
+To the left of the door are single, three-light leaded casement windows on each floor.
+A smaller two-light casement sits above the doorcase, slightly to the right.
+The north elevation contains a small, irregularly shaped lead-paned window, positioned immediately below and to the west side of the roof apex.
+The later east wing is of box frame construction, featuring a single leaded casement window to the first floor.

-INTERIOR: The interior has been largely modernised and the ground floor opens into the Blenkin Memorial Hall to the north.
-There are rooms to the south on the ground and first floor, and a second room to the north on the ground floor, all with slightly chamfered axial beams.
-Historic joinery detail includes window shutters and a small plank and batten cupboard door beside a modern fireplace in the first floor room to the south.
-The three-light south attic window has ovolo mouldings to the inside and timber framing can be seen in the north gable.
+The interior has been largely modernised.
+The ground floor opens into the Blenkin Memorial Hall to the north, with rooms located to the south on both the ground and first floors, and a further room to the north on the ground floor.
+These rooms contain slightly chamfered axial beams.
+Historic joinery detail includes window shutters and a small plank and batten cupboard door next to a modern fireplace in the first-floor room to the south.
+The three-light south attic window has ovolo mouldings on the inside; timber framing is visible in the north gable.
 The roof structure is entirely modern.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.